-Following the publication of a recent article about Public Wi-Fi and the use of Virtual Private Networks (VPNs), I have received questions about what is reasonable and what is not reasonable with websites attempting to block the use of VPNs.
+Following the publication of a recent article about Public Wi-Fi and the use of Virtual Private Networks (VPNs), I have received questions about what is reasonable with websites attempting to block the use of VPNs.
 A recurring concern was specifically the blocking of VPN access through an unencrypted public Wi-Fi network.

-VPNs are an excellent security measure, but because of the way in which VPNs can be used to circumvent geographic restrictions on content, a number of websites are contractually required to take extra measures to ensure that restrictions are enforced.
-The problem is that because key entertainment sites such as the BBC, Netflix and Amazon Prime use VPN blocking, and these sites are very popular, many VPN users who stream movies and television programs will be asked to deactivate their VPN.
+VPNs are an excellent security measure, but because of how VPNs can circumvent geographic restrictions on content, many organisations have contractual requirements to take extra steps to restrict access.
+The problem is that because key entertainment sites such as the BBC, Netflix and Amazon Prime use VPN blocking, many VPN users who stream movies and television programs need to deactivate their VPN at some point.

-Blocking access through a VPN is relatively easy as the services require IP addresses in order to function and websites can be configured to block traffic to these IP addresses or redirect traffic to a page asking for the VPN to be disabled.
+Blocking access through a VPN is relatively easy as the services require IP addresses to function and websites can be configured to block traffic to these IP addresses or redirect traffic to a page asking for the VPN to be disabled.
 There are also other means such as blocking specific network ports.
-What makes it difficult is that new VPN services are created with different IP addresses and as these are identified, they are added to a block list.
+What makes it difficult is that as businesses create new VPN services with different IP addresses, and as identified, are subsequently blocked.

-- Advert blocking components in browsers are another example.
-Many sites now perform checks to determine if adverts have been blocked.
-If they have, visitors are redirected to a page instructing them to deactivate the advert blocker in order to view the content.
-Again, the more this happens, and the more frequently these instructions are followed, the less effective advert blocking is.
-With many adverts containing malware, the risks of exposure increase.
+- Advert blocking components in browsers are another example, and many websites perform checks.
+If they have, visitors are redirected to a page instructing them to deactivate the advert blocker to view the content.
+Again, the more this happens, and the more frequently these instructions are followed, the less effective advert blocking becomes, and with many adverts containing malware, the risks of exposure increase.

-- Terms and conditions – most of the time terms and conditions are so complex and long-winded that nobody has the time to read them or even care what they include.
+- Terms and conditions – most of the time, terms and conditions are so complicated and long-winded that nobody has the time to read them or even care what they include.
 People have got used to the idea that terms and conditions are accepted by just ticking a box to say they have read them and agree to the terms.

-- Cookie notifications – the way in which cookie notifications have been implemented is extremely annoying and interrupts the users’ experience of websites.
-The inevitable outcome is that people will just click OK to accept cookies just to get rid of the banner or popup that is preventing them from reading the content without any consideration or care about cookies.
+- Cookie notifications – how websites have implemented cookie notifications is annoying and interrupts the users’ experience of websites.
+The inevitable outcome is that people will click OK to accept cookies to get rid of the banner or pop-up that is preventing them from reading the content without any consideration or care about cookies.

-What would you think if you visited a website and was redirected to a page that told you that the site has detected that you have ‘ABC XYZ Antivirus’ installed and the site requires you to disable it before content will be displayed?
+What would you think if you visited a website and it redirected you to a page that told you that the site has detected that you have ‘ABC XYZ Antivirus’ installed and the site requires you to disable it before displaying content?
 I would expect people would be sensible enough to leave the site and not follow the instructions.